SomeStupidIdiot1/RestaurantTakeout/README.md

-# Restaurant Takeout
+# Restaurant Simulator

-Simulating an online order for a restaurant.
+Simulating online restaurant takeout, and other info about a restaurant.